r-owen/base_loom_server/docs/weaving.md

   * The jump input box will have a white background and the jump button will be disabled.

-  * The pattern display will show the new pick in the center row, with a dotted box around it.
+  * The pattern display will show the jump-to pick in the center row, with a dotted box around it.

 * Advance to the next pick by pressing the loom's pedal.

 * Until you advance to the next pick, you may request a different jump (in case you got it wrong the first time) or cancel it.
   To cancel the jump you may do any of the following:

   * Press the "Reset" button to the right of "Jump".